Islam is at the heart of Omani culture.

-The country's coastal location has strongly influenced the music of Oman, with sailors bringing back musical flavors from, Egypt, Tanzania and further afield.
-Its close neighbors such as the United Arab Emirates, Yemen, Saudi Arabia and Iran have also left their mark.
+The country's coastal location has strongly influenced the music of Oman, with sailors bringing back musical flavours from, Egypt, Tanzania and further afield.
+Its close neighbours such as the United Arab Emirates, Yemen, Saudi Arabia and Iran have also left their mark.

 It looks like you are in the USA

 "Excellent service throughout with great attention to detail and thoughtfulness.
 I believe Scott Dunn does deliver more than most high-end holiday companies and will go "the extra mile".